Sustainability

 • Improvement of energy utilization efficiency

-Water recycling and reuse
+Water Resource Recovery and

 • Recovery and reuse of reclaimed water